lammps/lammps/doc/rst/Errors_warnings.rst

 *Bond style in data file differs from currently defined bond style* Self-explanatory.

+*Bonds are defined but no bond style is set*
+   The topology contains bonds, but there are no bond forces computed since there was no bond\_style command.

 *Bond/angle/dihedral extent > half of periodic box length* This is a restriction because LAMMPS can be confused about which image